Champions League

 Athletic continue to battle injuries, with Inaki Williams, Maroan Sannadi, Benat Prados, Unai Egiluz and Aymeric Laporte all still sidelined.

-Gorka Guruzeta returns to the squad after missing league action at the weekend through suspension and will look to extend his fine continental record, having scored four goals in his last five Champions League appearances for Athletic.
+Gorka Guruzeta returns to the squad after missing league action at the weekend through suspension and will look to extend his fine continental record, having scored four goals across his last five Champions League appearances for Athletic.

 Suarez has also been influential for Sporting in Europe, finding the net four times in his last six appearances, and arrives full of confidence.